nevrome/bleiglas/README.md

 <p>

-Before plotting I wanted to changed the scaling of the temporal information back again to increase the readability of the plot.
+Before plotting I here change the scaling of the temporal information back again to increase the readability of the plot.

 ``` r
 polygon_edges %<>% dplyr::mutate(